 - When we get hurt, we usually yell eina while eish expresses our surprise, distress or commiseration

-- Soon to be legalised in South Africa, marijuana is called dagga
+- Soon to be legalized in South Africa, marijuana weed green herb which is called dagga

 - No hot water?
 Tell your landlord or bellboy that the geyser (hot water tank) is broken